 In contrast, if one’s finger is extended and floating along the frame of a firearm, who knows what might happen under stress, e.g., one might accidentally clinch their shooting hand, and one’s finger might find its way into the trigger guard.

-Having contact with the gun gives me that extra assurance that my trigger finger is exactly where it should be.
+Having contact with the gun gives me the assurance that my trigger finger is exactly where it should be.

 Now, let’s jump right into the topic of trigger control.